 The game includes two possible endings.
 The standard ending will happen if and when Dr. Jekyll reaches the church at the climax of the sixth level.
 Jekyll then marries Miss Millicent and presumably lives happily ever after.
 The alternative ending can occur only if Mr. Hyde reaches the church (which is usually not possible given that Hyde is struck by lightning if he progresses further than Jekyll; the exception is the second half of the final level).
 A boss monster named Letule will appear in the form of a floating head, and if successfully defeated, Hyde will transform back into Jekyll and can marry Millicent in an elongated wedding ceremony.
 The ending shows a bolt of lightning with a silhouette of Hyde and a cross behind him, seeming to indicate that Dr. Jekyll's evil persona has been vanquished once and for all.

 The game consists of six levels, but the ordering of the levels differs between the original Japanese and North American version of the game.
 The Japanese version includes the levels City, Park, Alley, Town, Cemetery and Street.
 However, the North American version removes the City level and instead duplicates the Cemetery level, leading to an order of Town, Cemetery, Alley, Park, Cemetery and Street.
 The character of Dr. Jekyll walks to the right, and can jump to avoid obstacles, and can also jab with his walking stick.
-However, the stick is useless against most enemies, and is only capable of damaging angry bees.
+However, the stick is useless against almost all enemies, and is only capable of damaging angry bees.
 Therefore, most of the Jekyll gameplay comprises of jumping to avoid coming into contact with enemies, since defeating them is impossible.

 As Mr. Hyde, the game auto-scrolls to the left and the level is mirrored backwards with a darker color palette.
 Hyde can jump much higher than Jekyll, but more importantly can also punch and throw a special ball which the box art describes as a Psycho-Wave which can kill enemies at a distance.
 The goal while playing as Hyde is to kill demons as quickly as possible to relieve the anger meter so that he may transform back into Jekyll.
 If the meter is not lowered quickly enough, or Hyde's life is depleted, he is struck by lightning and the game ends.

-If the player advances further through the stage as Hyde than previously as Jekyll, it counts as Jekyll's evil side triumphing, and Hyde is struck by lightning and killed.
+If the player advances further through the stage as Hyde than previously as Jekyll, it counts as Jekyll's evil side triumphing, and similarly Hyde is struck by lightning and killed.
 During the Hyde sections, it is also possible to pick up coins occasionally dropped by defeated enemies.
 These coins then may be used by Jekyll to ward off certain citizens and avoid possible encounters.

 Dr. Jekyll and Mr. Hyde is regularly considered for inclusion on lists of Worst Games Ever, alongside such titles as Superman for the Nintendo 64 and Big Rigs: Over the Road Racing.
 Its virtual unplayability and seeming impossibility to complete, repetitive music (one song for each mode in the entire game), highly sluggish controls and the bizarre decision not to give Dr. Jekyll any kind of weaponry with which to defend himself (aside from a useless walking stick), are usually cited as the main reasons.
 Nonetheless, it has developed a small cult following amongst aficionados of NES games.